ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

   - Become familiar with effective strategies for collaboration and data sharing in HPC settings.

 applications:
-  - Structuring a project directory for different types of bioinformatics analyses (e.g., RNA-seq).
+  - Structuring a workspace directory for different types of bioinformatics analyses (e.g., RNA-seq).
   - Managing data and metadata across home, scratch, long-term storage, and shared workspaces.
   - Configuring and documenting software environments using module systems or Conda.
   - Using reproducible project templates for consistent pipeline setup and configuration.